StarRocks/starrocks/docs/en/sql-reference/sql-statements/template_for_config.md

 - Whether it is replaced by another parameter
 - The features that will also be deleted with this parameter

-## Default value change
+## Default value/unit change

-If the default value is changed, explain why it is changed.
+If the default value or unit of a parameter is changed, explain why it is changed.

 ## Parameter name change